andygxzeng/BoneMarrowMap/README.md

 We prove an [in-depth tutorial notebook](https://htmlpreview.github.io/?https://github.com/andygxzeng/BoneMarrowMap/blob/main/inst/tutorial/BoneMarrowMap_Tutorial.nb.html) for downloading the reference object and an example query dataset (Roy et al, Cell Rep 2021) and performing mapping, celltype classification, pseudotime prediction, and composition analysis on the query dataset.

-You can substitute the example query dataset for your own scRNA-seq data.
-All you need is a raw or ambient RNA-corrected count matrix and cell annotations, ideally within a basic seurat object.
-While we do have a mapping error filtering step, it is preferable that you pre-filter your data by n_counts, n_features, and percent_mito before attempting to map your dataset.
+You can substitute the example dataset for your own scRNA-seq data.
+All you need is a raw or ambient RNA-corrected count matrix and cell annotations, ideally within a seurat object.
+Your data should be pre-filtered by n_counts, n_features, and percent_mito before mapping.

-Query mapping is effective across scRNA-seq sequencing technologies and hematopoietic tissues, and we also have used this extensively for mapping leukemic blasts.
-Caveats are lack of coverage of mature Neutrophils (due to limitations of 10x) and T-lymphoid precursors (due to tissue source).
+Query mapping is effective across sequencing technologies and hematopoietic tissues, and we have also used this extensively for mapping leukemic blasts.
+Limitations include lack of coverage of mature Neutrophils (due to limitations in 10x technology) and T-cell precursors (due to tissue source).

 To run the tutorial within R markdown, you can download the Rmd file directly from your R console and get started on the tutorial:
 ```